 - Teacher Evaluations - You are required to submit two teacher recommendations.
 Be sure to remind individuals writing letters for you to include your name and date of birth on all pages if they are sending them by mail.

 - Midyear Report - Submit the Midyear Report as soon after the application deadline as possible.
-We strongly encourage guidance counselors to submit this online too, so we can process your application faster.
+We strongly encourage school counselors to submit this online too, so we can process your application faster.
 We understand that some students with schools on trimesters may not have any new grade information to report at the time of submission, and therefore do not need to send a Midyear Report.

 For Early Decision applicants, the Early Decision Agreement is incorporated into Cornell University’s application on the Common Application website.
 Look for the checkbox under Cornell University>Application>Questions>General.
 Applicants do not need to submit a separate agreement from their counselor.

 5. Cornell University Supplemental Information